+Among the heights of Tyrol we find many a ruined castle.
 One of the most beautiful of these is the Castle of Maretsch.
-Here, we are forewarned of tragedy, for every villager will tell you of the ghost that, on clear moonlight nights, haunts the ruined tower, now ivy-covered and tenanted by owls.
+Here, every villager will tell you of the ghost that on clear moonlight night, haunts the ruined tower, now ivy-covered and tenanted by owls.
 The ghost is that of a beautiful girl who walks round and round the courtyard, wringing her hands in passionate grief, while a ghostly wind sports with the dark tresses of her hair, blowing them wildly about her face.

 The priest has often been called in to lay the restless and tormented spirit, but his incantations have been in vain.
 No words can comfort the soul of Kunigunde von Maretsch; she must wander till the day of doom.